Fictional imprint. Real point of view. Built from garage rhythm, porchlight, and twenty-five years of taste.

 Credits / process

-- Music direction, lyrics, and final taste stay human-led.
+- Music direction, lyrics, and final taste stayed human.

-- Frontage Road Records frames the world of the project: fictional imprint, real point of view.
+- Frontage Road Records is the fictional imprint.
+Real point of view.